 After you click the 3 dots, you will have two options: Profile to change the default email with your own email, and Security to change the default password with your own password.
 Follow the instructions in the image below.

 Note: If you want to run the ThingsBoard container over HTTPS, check my guide on How to Run Docker Containers Over HTTPS.
+In order to make ThingsBoard work via HTTPS, it’s mandatory to activate WebSocket.

 Note: Can I run Docker on my Synology NAS?
 See the supported models.